mattbowen/akka-web-template/README.md

 Notes
 -----

-* The Akka version is hard-coded to 1.3.1.
+* The Akka version is hard-coded to 2.0.4.
 If you want to change that, you'll need to change build.sbt and src/main/resources/akka.conf
-* The Boot.scala file is no longer required in Akka 2.0 if you need fault tolerance please see the http://doc.akka.io/docs/akka/2.0.1/scala/fault-tolerance.html
+* The Boot.scala file is no longer required in Akka 2.0 if you need fault tolerance please see the http://doc.akka.io/docs/akka/2.0.4/scala/fault-tolerance.html
 * ActorCall.scala contains some boilerplate code to make actor calls

 Changelog
 ---------
+2012-11-14

+* Updated to sbt 0.12.1, akka 2.0.4, jersey 1.15, Servlet 3.0.1, Jetty 8.1.8 [cspellmann]

 2012-05-31

 * Updated to akka 2.0.1  [cspellmann]